tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 create short-lived certificates for servers in low-trust zones such as Content Delivery Networks (CDNs) or remote data centers.
 This allows server operators to limit the exposure of keys in cases where they do not realize a compromise has occurred.
-But the risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
+However, the risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
 For instance, in the case of Online Certificate Status Protocol (OCSP) stapling (i.e., using the Certificate Status extension type ocsp {{?RFC8446}}), a CA may fail